 This introductory theatre course is designed to enhance students' abilities to think critically, write, and create through exploring the basic question, "How and why is theatre made?"
-Students develop familiarity with the process of making theatre by reading and analyzing dramatic literature and exploring theatre study and performance.
-Theatre is a fundamentally creative art; while coursework involves readings and writings, it also includes creative projects, theatrical compositions, and performance.
+Students develop familiarity with the process of making theatre by reading and analyzing dramatic literature and exploring theatre study and the principles of design.
+Theatre is a fundamentally creative art; while coursework involves readings and writings, it also includes creative projects, culminating in a theatrical design of a play chosen by the class using several disciplines such as scenic, lighting, costuming, and sound design.